emergentworks/project-not-911/README.md

 ## About Emergent Works
 [Emergent Works](https://www.emergentworks.org/) is a nonprofit software company that trains and employs formerly incarcerated people.

-We built this app.
+We build software for purpose-driven organizations while creating employment opportunities for formerly incarcerated people.

+Interested in hiring us?
+Email hello@emergentworks.org